-Field Description Mailbox Represents the number that Amanda uses to access the mailbox.
-It ranges from 0 to 99,999,999 and must be unique.
-Comment If you are using a Brooktrout voice board, this field is provided for you as a notation field.
-Its maximum length is 17 characters.
-Security Code The up-to-eight digit security code that permits access to this mailbox (0 to 99999999).
+Field Description Security Code The up-to-eight digit security code that permits access to this mailbox (0 to 99999999).
 For added security, the security code does not remain on the screen after you save the mailbox.
 The system administrator can change a security code but cannot see the current one-unless the configuration option sec_code_display has been set to true.
 (It's default is false.)
-Extension Contains the programmed dial actions Amanda should perform when the system transfers a call that has accessed the mailbox and Do Not Disturb is OFF.
+Extension Contains the programmed dial actions Amanda should perform when she transfers a call that has accessed the mailbox and Do Not Disturb is OFF.
 Typically this field contains the extension that Amanda should ring.
 Amanda also allows you to program other call actions by using her Token Programming Language.
 Other call actions include: system paging for an urgent call, transferring to a remote number, and modifying Amanda's standard call processing.
 Use a maximum of 65 characters.
 Directory Name 1 Amanda uses this information to automatically build her 411 directory.
 Normally you put the user's first name in this field.
 Leave this field blank for mailboxes which are not to appear in the employee directory.
 If you leave this blank, you may want to use the Comment field to identify the user who has this mailbox.
 Its maximum length is 16 characters.
 Directory Name 2 Same as Directory Name 1.
 Amanda provides this second directory field to allow for second names, such as last names or nicknames.
 Its maximum length is 16 characters.
 Read-Only Indicates whether or not this mailbox can be only viewed or viewed and modified.
 You must enter a special password as you access the User window or you cannot access the read-only field.
 Adjust Maximum Rings The number of rings Amanda allows when transferring a call to the extension before determining that there was a Ring No Answer.
 If it is 0, Amanda uses the system default (which is 4).
 This parameter only works when Amanda performs a supervised transfer.
-Do Not Disturb Lock When cleared or OFF, Amanda evaluates the Extension field.
-If this is selected or ON, Amanda plays the current greeting for the mailbox.
-When the Lock field is selected or ON, Amanda does not permit the user to change this setting from a telephone.
-In fact, Amanda does not play the menu option about changing the setting for the user.